arruah/ensocoin/doc/miner.md

 Setting your block retry intervals
 ----------------------------------

-REPLACE_1_PROJNAME_MD tracks multiple sources for data an can rapidly request blocks or transactions from other sources if one source does not deliver the requested data.
+Ensocoin tracks multiple sources for data an can rapidly request blocks or transactions from other sources if one source does not deliver the requested data.
 To change the retry rate, set it in microseconds in your bitcoin.conf:

 Transaction retry interval: